 Kellogg College, Reuben College and St Cross College do not have Royal Charters and, for accounting purposes, are departments of the University.
 As such, their financial results are consolidated into the University's financial statements.

-Incoming resources for the colleges amounted in aggregate to £476m, a fall of 0.79% on the previous year.
-Resources expended rose by 4.8% to £472m.
+As at 14 March 2023, incoming resources for the colleges amounted in aggregate to £587m, a rise of 24% on the previous year.
+Resources expended rose by 33% to £630m.

-Teaching, research and residential income, which accounted for 37.3% of aggregate income in 2020-21, fell by 2.9% to £178m.
-Teaching, research and residential expenditure continued to exceed income.
-The direct income covered 48% of the costs, emphasising the importance of other college income streams, in particular donations, legacies and investment income, to subsidise these core charitable aims.
+Teaching, research and residential income, which accounted for 39% of aggregate income in 2021-22, rose by 28% to £228m.
+Teaching, research and residential expenditure (at £468m) continued to exceed income.
+The direct income covered 49% of the costs, emphasising the importance of other college income streams, in particular donations, legacies and investment income, to subsidise these core charitable aims.

-Net income from trading, representing the colleges' commercial activity with third parties, was £2.8m, down from £13.7m in the previous year due mainly to the Covid impact on conference income and reduced surplus room rentals to non students.
+Income from trading, representing the colleges' commercial activity with third parties and some one-off trading gains, was £51m.
+This was up from £4.7m in the previous year, which had reflected the Covid impact on conference income and reduced surplus room rentals to non-students.

-The Colleges had strong investment growth in 2020-21 as stock markets recovered from the Covid downturn, with total college endowments valued at £6.1bn at the year end.
+The Colleges continued to achieve investment growth in 2021-22 as stock and property markets recovered from the Covid downturn, with total college endowments valued at £6.4bn at the year end.